espressif/esp-at/docs/ESP_AT_Commands_Set.md

     For example, if host MCU gets a message of receiving 100 bytes data in connection with No.0, the message will be as following: +IPD,0,100 then you can read those 100 bytes by using the command below AT+CIPRECVDATA=0,100

-***Notes:***

-* In a case of disconnection, the buffered Socket data will still be there and can be read by MCU until you send `AT+CIPCLOSE`, or a new connection occupied the previous link_id instead.

 <a name="cmd-CIPRECVLEN"></a>
 ### 4.25 [AT+CIPRECVLEN](#TCPIP-AT)—Get Socket Data Length in Passive Receive Mode